sbesada/java.math.expression.parser/README.md

 This algorithm does not use a decision tree.
 It is a recursive algorithm.

 This algorithm is faster than JEP math expresion parser!!!
-If you compare java.math.expression.parse and JEP, this algorithm only need 25% of the time to parse the same expression as JEP.
+If you compare java.math.expression.parse and JEP, this algorithm only needs 25% of the time to parse the same expression as JEP.
 With other algorithms that use trees like:

                                                                                        ---------
                                                                                        |   +   |